 Scoops are left or right hand or squeeze-type that can be used for both hands.
 Number on the scoop indicates how many level scoopfuls make one quart.
-For example, eight No. 8 scoops = 1 quart
+For example, eight No. 8 scoops = 1 quart.

-2 Use colored dots matching the brand-specific color coding of scoop sizes.
+color coding of scoop sizes.